The value of conceptual knowledge: An illustrative example

 \paragraph{Conceptual knowledge}

-The farmer knows the two fertilizers supply equal amounts of nitrogen, a nutrient that helps plants grow.
-This knowledge is purely conceptual: it comes from recognizing that fertilizers supply nutrients and from understanding the mechanisms through which plants grow, rather than from observing data on plants' growth.
-It allows him to mentally represent each effect~$\theta_k$ as the sum of a common ``nitrogen effect'' and an idiosyncratic effect.
+The farmer knows the two fertilizers supply equal amounts of nitrogen, a nutrient that helps crops grow.
+He cannot see or touch nitrogen; it is a mental construct.
+But he can use his conceptual knowledge of nitrogen to express each fertilizer's effect~$\theta_k$ as the sum of a common ``nitrogen effect'' and an idiosyncratic effect.
 He encodes these effects by the scalars

 allowing him to express the effect vector

 as a linear combination of two unit vectors